Last summer, our son Luke was about year and a half old and just learning to walk down the stairs.

 Let Them “Do It By Self”

-These days, hovering under Luke on the stairs does more to impede his confidence on the journey than actually protect him.
-I constantly hear, “Luke do it by SELF!” when I get too close.
+These days, I'm learning that hovering under Luke on the stairs does more to impede his confidence than actually protect him.
+Now I hear, “Luke do it by SELF!” when I get too close.

 Are you hovering and intervening when it’s not necessary?
 Or, are you giving people the appropriate autonomy to learn and gain confidence from their own mistakes by “doing it by self?”